water leak coming in from the crack in a doorframe - Preventing Water Damage

 1. Regularly Inspect Your Plumbing

 According to the Insurance Institute for Business & Home Safety, plumbing supply-system failures cause water-supply loss.
 Regularly inspecting your toilets, pipes, and water heaters can help identify potential weak areas that need attention.
+Inspect your home for water leaks and the risk of mold growth.
 Ensure that all connections are tight and that there are no visible signs of wear and tear.

 2. Be Vigilant About Preventing Water Damage in Your Attic

 Many homeowners often overlook the attic, missing early warning signs of water damage.
-Regular inspections can help identify issues like discoloration of wood and insulation or unwanted growth.
+Regular maintenance and inspections can help identify sources of water damage, such as issues like discoloration of wood and insulation or unwanted growth.
 Spotting any staining, even if it’s dry, is a cause for concern.
 Moreover, if you can see sunlight shining through your attic ceiling, it’s a significant red flag indicating potential roof leaks.

 3. Annual Water Heater Checks

 Water heaters have an average lifespan of about 10 years.
 Minor leaks from the tank often indicate corrosion, which can lead to a total tank rupture.
-Ensure “check water heater” is on your list of annual home maintenance tasks.
+Broken water heaters can cause significant water damage and disrupt your home’s hot water supply.
+Ensure “check water heater” in your annual home maintenance checklist to help in preventing water damage and avoid costly repairs.

 4. Upgrade Your Washing Machine Hoses